How to install Photoshop Plugins in Paint Shop Pro (PSP)

 C:\Program Files (x86)\Corel\Corel Paint Shop Pro Photo X2\Languages\IE\PlugIns\

-and for Paint Shop Pro Photo X3, it might be:
+in Paint Shop Pro Photo X3, it changed to:

 C:\Program Files (x86)\Corel\Corel PaintShop Photo Pro\X3\PSPClassic\Languages\EN\PlugIns\